Canon 1300D vs Panasonic LX100 II

-If the count of individual advantages (bullet points above) is taken as a guide, the LX100 II emerges as the winner of the match-up (14 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the LX100 II is the clear winner of the contest (18 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1300D vs Panasonic LX100 II

 This is why expert reviews are important.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon 2000D« »||o||-||3.5/5||-||3.5/5||Feb 2018||449||Canon 2000D|